cloudify-cosmo/claw/docs/bootstrap_and_teardown.rst

       management_subnet: ...
       webui: ...

-If we wanted to add a full note template to the previous example we'd have an override like this:
+If we wanted to add a full node template to the previous example we'd have an override like this:

 .. code-block:: yaml